Jerome T. Youngman: Motor City Mutants

-After a near-fatal car accident in September 1969, Jerome retreated to Amsterdam to recuperate and conceptualize his next musical project.
-What emerged in the Summer of 1970 was the Motor City Mutants, a high-energy, urban, punk blues band.
+After a near-fatal car accident in September 1969, Youngman retreated to Amsterdam to recuperate and conceptualize his next musical project.
+What emerged in the summer of 1970 was the Motor City Mutants, a high-energy, urban, punk blues band.
 The band debuted in January 1971 at Ann Arbor Union Ballroom.
 This performance featured the dissection of several dead animals the band found along I-94 on the way to the performance.
 Motor City Mutants original band members were Mutant Bob Tremain on electric piano, Julius Rodgers on drums, James Graves on vocals, Don Klos on bass guitar, Tom Morwatts and Youngman on guitars.
-The Motor City Mutants performed at many Michigan venues including the Grande Ballroom and quickly gained a hardcore following.
+The Motor City Mutants performed at many Michigan venues, including the Grande Ballroom and quickly gained a hardcore following.
 The band lasted for over ten years.
 In January 1974, Youngman left the band and moved to Hollywood, California.

-Punk
+Punk & The Flys

 Punk was Youngman's first Hollywood band in 1974.
 Punk was managed by Roy MacMillan from Dynamic Recording in West Covina, California, where the band shared rehearsal space with Van Halen and pre Wall of Voodoo band Sky People.
 Band members were Youngman on guitar, Steve (Liberty) Loria on bass, and Lee Jenkins on drums.
 In October 1974, Punk performed at Rodney Bingenheimer's English Disco on the Sunset Strip.
 Punk broke up a year later after Youngman's suicide attempt that injured his left hand.

-His suicide attempt caused permanent neural damage to his left hand and he was unable to play guitar for over a year.
-During his recovery, best friend and drummer, Phil Cohen suggested they form a new band with Youngman playing keyboards.
-Youngman and Cohen created several new songs including "Photo Dating Queen", and The Flys were born.
-Youngman gradually began playing guitar again, but could only play two string bar chords due to his inability to feel his left hand.
+His suicide attempt caused permanent neural damage to his left hand, and he was unable to play guitar for over a year.
+During his recovery, his best friend and drummer, Phil Cohen, suggested they form a new band with Youngman playing keyboards.
+Youngman and Cohen created several new songs, including "Photo Dating Queen" and The Flys were born.
+Youngman gradually began playing guitar again but could only play two string bar chords due to his inability to feel his left hand.
 In 1976, The Flys opened for The Ramones at Svens Smoke House in Redondo Beach, California.
-The Ramones inspired Youngman and his confidence soon returned.
+The Ramones inspired Youngman, and his confidence soon returned.
 A leaner, more minimal guitar style began to emerge.